Mamie Stuart: Prime suspect

 The chief suspect of both South Wales Police and Scotland Yard was Stuart's husband, George Shotton.
-Draper quickly located Shotton, who was living in Penarth with his wife and child, barely two miles from Ty-Llanwydd.
+Draper quickly located Shotton, who was living in Pennard with his wife and child, barely two miles from Ty-Llanwydd.
 Shotton admitted to knowing Stuart and to leaving the trunk at the Swansea hotel, which he claimed he had done shortly after she had left him following an argument early the previous December.
-This argument, he claimed, sourced from her infidelity.
+This argument, he claimed, was caused by her infidelity.
 He denied having married Stuart, or any knowledge of her current whereabouts.

 Despite Shotton's claims to the contrary, investigations quickly revealed he had bigamously married Stuart almost two years earlier, although he denied doing so and said that when she walked out on him, he had simply chosen to go back to his wife.
-Scotland Yard also contacted Stuart's friend, Mrs. Hearn, who confirmed Stuart had suffered domestic abuse at Shotton's hands and had once begged her: "If I am ever missing, do your utmost to find me, won't you?"
+Scotland Yard also contacted Stuart's friend Mrs. Hearn, who confirmed Stuart had suffered domestic abuse at Shotton's hands and had once begged her: "If I am ever missing, do your utmost to find me, won't you?"

 As police could not find Stuart's body, they were unable to charge Shotton with her murder, as the law at the time prevented a suspect being tried for murder if there was no body.
 Convinced of—but unable to prove—Shotton's guilt, by the mid-1920s, investigators at Scotland Yard began referring to this case as the "perfect crime".

 Bigamy charge

 Investigators had discovered early in their investigation that Shotton had bigamously married Stuart in South Shields on 25 March 1918.
 This bigamy charge proved to be the only they could charge him with.
 He was arrested on 29 May 1920 for this offence and brought to trial two months later at Glamorgan Assizes, pleading not guilty and claiming that although he had known and lived with Stuart, someone had assumed his identity to marry her.
 He also denied mistreating her, and repeated his claim the two had parted company following a quarrel in early December.
-Several individuals testified at trial the two were indeed married and that, initially, their matrimony had been harmonious.
-One individual to testify was Stuart's sister, Edith, who testified Shotton had frequently referred to Stuart as "my own little wife" and had typically signed his letters with the words "Your own loving husband".
+Several individuals testified at trial that the two were indeed married and, initially, their matrimony had been harmonious.
+One individual to testify was Stuart's sister, Edith, who testified that Shotton had frequently referred to Stuart as "my own little wife" and had typically signed his letters with the words "Your own loving husband".

 At this bigamy trial, the prosecuting counsel, Sir Ellis Griffith KC, openly accused Shotton of "doing away with" Stuart, but in the absence of her body, nothing could be proven.
 On 13 July, Shotton was sentenced to serve eighteen months' imprisonment with hard labour for bigamously marrying Stuart.
 Shortly after he was released from jail, his legal wife divorced him.